Can I register my child(ren) in your school during the school year?

 A: ISB accepts registrations throughout the year, however, certain classes may be at full capacity.
 Please contact the Admissions Office at email@example.com to check availability of places in the school.

 How many students are on roll at ISB?

-A: ISB has around 800 students at Pantelimon Campus (1R Sos Garii Catelu Str, Sector 3, Bucharest).
+A: ISB has over 650 students at Pantelimon Campus (1R Sos Garii Catelu Str, Sector 3, Bucharest).

 Who attends ISB?

 A: Students from 40 countries attend ISB.
 Many of ISB’s students come from diplomatic families, the local community, and expat families posted overseas by international companies.
 The major nationalities are Romanian (making up 35% of our student body) and Turkish (15%), followed by Chinese, British, Hungarian, and Greek families.

 The large majority of our teachers are native English speakers.
 They are supported by a number of English speaking international staff, who enhance the multicultural nature of our school.
 Please see the staff section for more information on our teachers.